-Seawater is provided to the livewell by a 12-volt pressure pump.
-The pump is activated by the Livewell/Washdown switch on the helm.
-An overflow built into the livewell automatically controls livewell water level.
-Always turn livewell pump off at the switch panel when not in use.
+Seawater is provided to the live well by a 12-volt circulating pump.
+This pump is designed to carry a constant flow of water to the live well.
+The pump is activated by the live well switch on the helm.
+An overflow built into the live well automatically controls live well water level.
+Always turn the live well pump off at the switch panel when not in use.

-To fill the livewell, insert the plug into the drain fitting at the bottom of the livewell.
-Make sure the ball valve at the intake thruhull fitting is open and turn on livewell pump.
-When water level reaches the overflow, it will begin to circulate.
+To fill the live well, insert the plug in the drain fitting at the bottom of the live well.
+Make sure the ball valve at the intake thru-hull fitting is open and turn on the live well pump.
+When the water level reaches the overflow, it will begin to circulate.

 To drain, turn off pump and remove plug.
-When the livewell has drained, use the washdown hose to flush livewell and drain debris.
+When the live well has drained, use the washdown hose to flush the live well and drain debris.

-Close the livewell thru-hull ball valve whenever livewell is not in use to prevent water from entering the livewell while the boat is cruising.
+Close the live well thru-hull ball valve whenever live well is not in use to prevent water from entering the live well while the boat is cruising.
+The live well pump is located in the mechanical space under the aft in-deck floor hatch.
+Check it frequently and clean as necessary.

-Do not use livewell for stowage.
-Seawater can possibly enter the livewell when it is not in use and damage stowed equipment.
+Do not use the live well for stowage.
+Seawater can enter this area when it is not in use and damage stowed equipment.